 Extracurricular activities in Your Common Application

 You can just list no more than ten extracurricular activities, and some students may find some difficulty in choosing which ones to include, and you really should be pretty strategic in what way you list them.
 Tell them also if you have or had a part-time job.

-Admissions experts are recommending that students should take every opportunity on their application to submit details about what kind of person they really are and in what way they are spending their time.
+Admissions experts are recommending that students should take every opportunity to their application to submit details about what kind of person they are and in what way they are spending their time.
 You can mention your Etsy shop, musical experience, or your lawn mowing service, for example, if those activities are highlighting your individuality, your personality, and your passions.